-Soda bottles come in various colours, making them the ideal material for building a colourful garden bed—no need to spend money on garden beds demarcations.
+Soda bottles come in various colors, making them the ideal material for building a colorful garden bed—no need to spend money on garden bed demarcations.
 Plastic bottles can do the job.

-The next plastic bottle you buy could help you keep those trinkets and jewellery that you value safe.
-Create an upcycled jewellery organiser using plastic bottles.
+The next plastic bottle you buy could help you keep those trinkets and jewelry that you value safe.
+Create an upcycled jewelry organizer using plastic bottles.

 Make DIY bird feeders out of a ketchup bottle or a soda bottle.

 Get creative with bottle caps.
-They come in different colours and sizes and are great for creating colourful mosaics.
-All you need is some glue, a board and lots of bottle caps.
+They come in different colors and sizes and are great for creating colorful mosaics.
+All you need is some glue, a board, and lots of bottle caps.
 This craft is safe for kids, so it provides a fun opportunity to educate your children.